hmn/siku-integration/fake_fan/README.md

-# Fake Siku Fan Server
+# Fake Siku (Blauberg) Fan Server

-This script simulates a Siku fan controller for testing purposes.
-It implements the UDP protocol used by real Siku fans, allowing you to test the Home Assistant integration without physical hardware.
+This script simulates a Siku (Blauberg) Fan controller for testing purposes.
+It implements the UDP protocol used by real Siku (Blauberg) Fans, allowing you to test the Home Assistant integration without physical hardware.

 ## Quick Start